 Bonzi was ultimately traded to the Memphis Grizzlies in 2003, where he played for two years before joining the Sacramento Kings for a season and then signing with the Houston Rockets.
 It was during the 3 long years he was with the Texas team that he faced weight issues and questioning about his alleged lack of conditioning.
 Therefore, he felt as if he was “disrupting team chemistry” by 2007, yet he remained with them until he had fulfilled his contract before briefly joining the New Orleans Hornets in 2008.

 In the end, when the Hornets decided not to renew Bonzi’s contract for the full 2008-09 season, he chose to step away from the NBA in favor of the Chinese Basketball Association.
 He signed with Shanxi Zhongyu. playing under their banner until he was let go in early 2009 for his failure to show up following a break for the Chinese New Year.
-He later joined the Puerto Rican team Capitanes de Arecibo in the Baloncesto Superior Nacional league, where he only played for a year before moving away from the sport for a while.
+He later joined the Puerto Rican team Capitanes de Arecibo in the Baloncesto Superior Nacional league, where he played for only a year before stepping away from the sport for a while.
 He returned in 2021 as the Head Coach of the basketball squad at LeMoyne–Owen College, where he worked for 2 years prior to becoming an Assistant Coach at Georgia Tech University.

 Bonzi Wells’ Net Worth